lubusIN/wordcamp-dashboard-widget/README.txt

 ***From your WordPress dashboard***

 1.Visit 'Plugins > Add New'<br>
-2.Search for 'Wordcamp Dashboard Widget'  or upload zip file<br>
+2.Search for 'WordCamp Dashboard Widget'  or upload zip file<br>
 3.Activate "Wordcamp Dashboard Widget" from your Plugins page

 ***Manual Installation***

-1.Download "Wordcamp Dashboard Widget"<br>
+1.Download "WordCamp Dashboard Widget"<br>
 2.Upload the 'wordcamp-dashboard-widget' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)<br>
-3.Activate "Wordcamp Dashboard Widget" from your Plugins page.
+3.Activate "WordCamp Dashboard Widget" from your Plugins page.

 == Screenshots ==